slatedocs/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-code | the Authorization Code that use to fetch the user’s token from IA System state | this is string represent the username and user email concatenated with '@@' you can split them and use them.
+code | the Authorization Code that used to fetch the user’s token from IA state | this string contains the username and email concatenated with '@@', you can split them and use them.

 ## fetching token for this user from IA System